DC, 3 states sue Google saying it invades users' privacy

 WASHINGTON (AP) — The District of Columbia and three states are suing Google for allegedly deceiving consumers and invading their privacy by making it nearly impossible for them to stop their location from being tracked.

-In the lawsuit filed Monday in a Washington court, D.C.
+In the lawsuit filed Monday in a District of Columbia court, D.C.
 Attorney General Karl Racine alleges Google has “systematically” deceived consumers about how their locations are tracked and used.
 He also says the internet search giant has misled users into believing they can control the information the company collects about them.

 “In reality, consumers who use Google products cannot prevent Google from collecting, storing and profiting from their location,” the lawsuit says.
 Google has “an unprecedented ability to monitor consumers’ daily lives.”